 Throughout its history, the town has hosted a variety of historical and cultural events, including the 1982 Commonwealth Games, the 2001 Global Games and it was even the South West Pacific headquarters for General Douglas MacArthur during World War II.
+Today, the city takes part in numerous international business deals and was declared a Global City in 2008.

 With an area of less than 3000 square miles (6000 square kilometers) the town has a population density of 896.1 people per square mile (346 people per square kilometer) making it quite congested.
-Today, the city takes part in numerous international business deals, and was declared a Global City in 2008.